scto/code-factory/README.md

 # Code Factory
 Write your tests, and let AI generate the code.

 If changes are needed, simply update the tests, and AI will regenerate the code to meet the new requirements.
+No more debuging.

 ## Setup